 Does exercise increase female fertility?

-It’s no secret fertility in women is strongly affected by hormones such as estrogen, but fewer women know that fat cells produce estrogen.
+It’s no secret fertility in women is strongly affected by hormones, such as estrogen, but fewer women know that fat cells produce estrogen.
 The more body fat you have, the more estrogen you produce, and if your body has high estrogen levels, you don’t ovulate.
 This is why many birth control pills contain estrogen.
-While estrogen does act to thicken your uterine wall to provide a home for fertilized eggs, too much estrogen can cause over thickening making it difficult for eggs to implant.
+While estrogen does act to thicken your uterine wall to provide a home for a fertilized egg, too much estrogen can cause over thickening making it difficult for an egg to implant.
 Exercise reduces body fat, in turn helping to establish healthy estrogen levels, which leads to proper ovulation and more ideal conditions for fertilized egg implantation.
-About 12% of infertility cases are a result of weight issues.
+About 12 percent of infertility cases are a result of weight issues.